mpalash/aliakbarmehta/_content/ballad-~-installation-views.md

 ---
-title: 'Ballad ~ Installation Views, '
+title: 'Ballad ~ Installation Views'
 parent: 'Ballad of the War that Never Was, and Other Basterdised Myths'
 layout: exhibition
 pubdate: '2011'